-Anke Schmidt-Felzmann is a researcher in the Europe Programme.
+Anke Schmidt-Felzmann is a foreign and security policy research fellow in the Europe and Russia programme, focusing on security challenges from Russia in the Baltic Sea and Eastern neighbourhood.
 She joined the Swedish Institute of International Affairs in July 2014.